 But, here is the important part: It is what you do about it.
 I have spoken to hundreds of female entrepreneurs over the years, and there always seems to be a common list of holdups or issues.
 So, give me 30 days.
 Commit to the 30 days of dealing with your specific issue or holdup.
 I have listed several below, along with a plan of action.
 Pick and choose which one (or ones) are your struggles, and try the accompanying “Plan of Action”.

 Problem: You struggle with staying focused and often feel super overwhelmed with your business and business goals.

 Solution: Take a breath.
 It is very easy to become overwhelmed by owning and running a business; everyday there are hundreds of things to do and accomplish.
-But lets start with the basic facts.
-One of the very first things I have my clients do is sit down and write out their goals using a pen on paper, as there is something to that as well.
+But let's start with the basic facts.
+One of the very first things I have my clients do is sit down and write out their goals using a pen on paper, as there is something to the actual physical paper that adds to the potential success of your goals.
 Write out every goal you have for your business.
 Then write out the steps you need to get to each one--monthly, weekly and then daily.
 This process will take some time, but take the time!!
 It will be worth it, I promise.
 Once you have your goals mapped out, you will then get a day planner (if you don’t already have one), and split each day in half.
 One half is for the things you need to do, the other half is for what you accomplished.
 Get in the habit of looking at this everyday, several times a day.
 Start your day by looking at your list, and end your day with writing what you have accomplished.
 Try it for 30 days.
 I guarantee you will see a major change in your level of focus and therefore productivity.